Home » Geography » Atlantic Ocean

 2. Canaries Current

-This current transports cold water from the polar regions’ higher latitudes.
-It is the continuation of the North Atlantic Drift, which flows south along the Canary Islands’ coast after turning south near the Spanish coast.
-The cold current cools the otherwise hot Western African coast between Madeira and Cape Verde, where it flows at an average speed of 8 to 30 nautical miles per day.
+This current brings cold water from the polar regions.
+It continues from the North Atlantic Drift and flows south along the Canary Islands’ coast after turning near Spain.
+It cools the warm Western African coast between Madeira and Cape Verde, moving at an average speed of 8 to 30 nautical miles per day.

 3. Labrador Current

-The Labrador Current is a cold current that flows along the coasts of Newfoundland and Grand Banks from Baffin Bay and the Davis Strait off the coast of Greenland.
-It brings large icebergs to this region, making it difficult to navigate the ocean.
-It merges with the warm Gulf Stream near Newfoundland around 50°W longitude, resulting in dense fog.
+The Labrador Current is a cold current that flows along the coasts of Newfoundland and the Grand Banks, coming from Baffin Bay and Davis Strait near Greenland.
+It carries large icebergs, making navigation tricky.
+Near Newfoundland, it meets the warm Gulf Stream around 50°W longitude, creating dense fog.

 Read More: Ocean Deposits